 Our adventure trips are always focused on safety and respect, both for one another and for the territories we explore.

 Yves Godeau, Bernard Bourreau and their friends, fascinated by Saharian deserts, created Clubaventure, which became Huwans in 2012.
 This was the very beginning of adventure tourism: starting from Paris, they travelled to Morocco & Algeria, discovering the wildest landscapes in 4WD vehicules, meeting local populations and sharing emotionally-charged moments.

 Some years later, Frédéric Faure et Christophe Leservoisier created Atalante and developed their own network of adventure guides.
-Atalante soon organized trekking expeditions to Kilimanjaro in Kenya, and even to Everest in the 1990s.
+Atalante soon organized trekking expeditions to Kilimanjaro in Tanzania, and even to Everest in the 1990s.
 Exploring these incredible landscapes, they realized this exceptional nature had to be protected and therefore, wrote the first Ethical Guide for Travelers.

 The same year in Chamonix, the mountain guide Bernard Muller created Stages & expéditions, specializing in the ascent of the Seven Summits.
 Since then, the company has enabled travelers to reach the summit of thousands of mountains, both in the Alps in France where alpinism was born, then in other mytical mountains like the Himalayas.

 Yannick Briand, Product Manager for Clubaventure, decided to rely on the network of guides to develop local base camps, with equipment and logistics.
 It started in France, then in Egypt, Morroco, Jordan, Syria.
 Cuba, Indonesia, Peru and Nepal will follow soon.
 His collaborator, Frédéric Oger, took the responsibility of this DMC network.